fnagel/t3extblog/Documentation/AdministratorManual/Index.rst

 .. _administration-rss:

+This plugin renders a RSS feed.

 The RSS-Module need some special treatment, but no need to worry.

-Just create a single page for the RSS-output, then
+Just create a single page for the RSS-output, then:

 1. Choose the RSS plugin and insert it to that page (see above how to do this)
 2. Create an extension template and include `T3Extblog: Rss setup (t3extblog)`